-Though the method of reporting or chain of command might alter in different financial institutions, TZ is here to provide transparency in MiFID II transaction reporting for a whole variety of firms.
+Though the method of reporting or chain of command might alter in different financial institutions, our TZ system is here to provide accurate, simple and transparent transaction cost analysis.
+Our TCA solution is MiFID II-compliant, and can easily export results for use in financial reports.
 With TZ, errors in execution can be addressed and resolved quickly, and not left to become a systemic risk.

 Global multi-venue analysis